unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 The problem with this is that by the time we've given `orderServer'` that `unit` argument, we've got on to the second arrow — the one that only allows us the `IO` ability.
 So we can't use `log` in the function definition.
 (If Unison allowed this, then partially applying `orderServer'` would yield a function of type `'{IO} ()` that uses the `Log` ability.)

-🐞 Umm, actually at the moment the above does compile, wrongly ☹️  This is due to Unison issue [#745](https://github.com/unisonweb/unison/issues/745).

 To define this function, we need to process one argument at a time, and at each stage only use the abilities that argument's arrow (the one on its right) gives us.
 Here's a correct definition:

 ```unison:hide